Compliance

 The Nomura Group Information Security Policy provides the basic principles for appropriately protecting information assets.

 In the event that personal information, etc. is provided to an external contractor, in accordance with the Nomura Group Privacy Policy and the Nomura Group Vendor Risk Management Standard, a system to prevent the leakage of confidential data, such as customer information, is to be confirmed before the contract is signed, and after the contract is signed, the applicable group company will take responsibility for ensuring that the external contractor has proper systems in place to protect the privacy of such personal information, etc. In addition, the Nomura Group Privacy Policy states that disclosure, correction, and termination of usage (suspension or erasure of use) shall be conducted in accordance with all relevant laws and regulations upon the request from an individual, and each company has its own applicable procedures in place.
-In order to prevent the leakage and misuse of personal information, regular training is conducted for executives and employees.
+Training sessions for executive officers and employees are held on a regular basis, including when they join the firm and then on an annual basis, as part of our efforts to ensure no leakage or inappropriate use of personal information will occur and to enhance information security protection.

 Information Security Management

-Under the Nomura Information Security Management Regulations, Nomura appoints a Chief Information Security Officer from the executive officers.
-The Chief Information Security Officer takes responsibility as personal data management supervisor defined by the Financial Services Agency and strives to ensure Information Security.
+Under the Nomura Information Security Management Regulations, Nomura Securities Co., Ltd. appoints a Chief Information Security Officer from the executive officers.
+The Chief Information Security Officer takes responsibility as the "personal data management supervisor" as defined in the Financial Services Agency's Practical Guidelines on Security Control Measures Under the Guidelines for Protection of Personal Information in the Finance Sector and strives to ensure Information Security.

-All Nomura Holdings, Inc., Nomura Securities Co., Ltd., Nomura Asset Management Co., Ltd., and The Nomura Trust and Banking Co., Ltd. department and branch office heads serve as Information Security Managers and are responsible as personal data controllers.
-These Information Security Managers are responsible for the security and proper management of information assets handled by their work area and for properly providing their staff with advice and guidance in this regard.
+All Nomura Holdings, Inc., Nomura Securities Co., Ltd., Nomura Asset Management Co., Ltd., and The Nomura Trust and Banking Co., Ltd. department and branch office heads serve as Information Security Managers.
+These Information Security Managers, accountable as "personal data managers," are responsible for the security and proper management of information assets handled by their work area and for properly providing their staff with advice and guidance in this regard.

 Security Measures for Online Services